+Log or Journal :

-- Log or Journal: The log keeps track of all transaction operations that affect the values of database items.
-This information may be needed to permit recovery from transaction failures.
-The log is kept on disk, so it is not affected by any type of failure except for disk or catastrophic failure.
-In addition, the log is periodically backed up to archival storage (tape) to guard against such catastrophic failures. - T in the following discussion refers to a unique transaction-id that is generated automatically by the system and is used to identify each transaction:
+- The log keeps track of all transaction operations that affect the values of database items. - This information may be needed to permit recovery from transaction failures. - □ The log is kept on disk → not affected by any type of failure except for disk or catastrophic failure. - In addition, the log is periodically backed up to archival storage (tape) to guard against such catastrophic failures.